rust-lang/rfcs/text/0000-respect-lockfiles.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-When running `cargo install`, lockfiles are respected.
+When running `cargo install`, both with a path, i.e., `cargo install --path PATH`, and with a crate name to be installed from [crates.io](https://crates.io), i.e., `cargo install CRATE`, lockfiles are respected.

+To install a crate with the latest semver-compatible version, pass `--unlocked` to `cargo install`.

 # Drawbacks
 [drawbacks]: #drawbacks